 Avoid the “No Zones”

-The “No Zones” are the areas immediately in front of, behind, and beside a truck where your vehicle is invisible to the driver.
+The “No Zones” are the areas immediately in front of, behind, and besides a truck where your vehicle is invisible to the driver.
 A good rule of thumb is that if you can’t see the driver’s face in the truck’s side mirrors or in your rear-view mirror, the trucker can’t see you.

 When you pass a truck, get the job done carefully and quickly.
-Accelerate past the truck and don’t linger beside it in a No Zone.
+Accelerate past the truck and don’t linger beside it in a No-Zone.
 In addition to being in the trucker’s blind spot, that truck tire right beside your car may be inflated to more than 100 psi and will sound like a bomb going off if it fails when you’re beside it.

 Mind the Lane Change

 Truckers try to leave extra space between their trucks and the vehicles in front of them because they can’t slow or stop as quickly as smaller, lighter passenger vehicles.
 When you pull into that space, you’re putting yourself at greater risk of being rear-ended if you have to suddenly touch the brakes.
-Allow 8 to 10 car lengths before pulling into the lane in front of a truck, and even more if the traffic in front of you is slowing or coming to a stop.
+Allow 8 to 10 car lengths before pulling into the lane in front of a truck, and even more, if the traffic in front of you is slowing or coming to a stop.